tier2tickets/Knowledge-Base/content/integration/advanced.rst

 .. code-block:: python

-	"if 'Low - More of an irritation than a stoppage' in selections: I = 2", "if 'Medium - Departments or large group of users are affected' in selections: I = 1", "if 'High - Whole company is affected': I = 0",
-	"if 'Low - One user or a small group of users is affected' in selections: U = 2", "if 'Medium - Business is degraded, but there is a reasonable workaround' in selections: U = 1", "if 'High - Critical - Major business processes are stopped' in selections: U = 0",
+	if 'Low - More of an irritation than a stoppage' in selections: I = 2 if 'Medium - Departments or large group of users are affected' in selections: I = 1 if 'High - Whole company is affected': I = 0 if 'Low - One user or a small group of users is affected' in selections: U = 2 if 'Medium - Business is degraded, but there is a reasonable workaround' in selections: U = 1 if 'High - Critical - Major business processes are stopped' in selections: U = 0

 Once we have all six lines set we can make our list of priorities: